 The College, the town of Gettysburg, and the greater Washington, D.C. area provide a stimulating environment for the study of Latin America.
 On campus, the program of activities includes lecture series, musical performances, panel discussions, art exhibits, and films focused on Latin America.
 Students have opportunities to interact with the growing Latino community in Gettysburg by participating in heritage festivals and service-learning-based courses and by volunteering with local community groups.
 Students can also pursue internships in Washington, D.C., with organizations such as the Organization of American States and the Washington Office on Latin America.

-Latin American Studies Course Options:
+Latin American, Caribbean, and Latino Studies Course Options:

-Core Courses (required of all LAS/Spanish majors):
+Core Courses (required of all LACLS/Spanish majors):

 Elective Courses (select three of the following):